RYGhub/funkwhale/docs/users/upload.rst

 Creating a library
 ------------------

 In Funkwhale's world, a library is a collection of audio files with an associated visibility level.
-A library can either be:
+A library can be:

 - Public: anyone can follow the library to automatically access its content (including users on other instances)
 - Local: other users from your instance can follow the library to automatically access its content
-- Private: nobody will access the library content
+- Private: nobody apart from you can access the library content

-Regardless of this visibility settings, you can share the library link to specific users and accept their follow request in order to grant then access to its content.
+Regardless of visibility settings, you can share the library link to specific users and accept their follow request in order to grant then access to its content.
 Typically, this is useful when you have a private library you want to share with friends or family.